openmcp-project/metrics-operator/README.md

 ### Configuring Dimensions

 **Dimensions** (defined via `projections` in `Metric` or `dimensions` in `ManagedMetric`) are a powerful feature for enriching metrics with key-value attributes from your Kubernetes resources.
-They enable advanced filtering and analysis in your monitoring backend.
+They are defined using JSONPath, as shown in the examples above, enabling advanced filtering and analysis in your monitoring backend.

 Both `Metric` and `ManagedMetric` automatically include a set of **Base Dimensions** (`group`, `version`, `kind`, `cluster`).
 However, they differ in how they handle custom dimensions: